Spring seeds, bugs, and bees

-If you’re feeling creative, there are weekly clay craft sessions throughout the month at our Kingfisher Barn Visitor Centre on the Stour Valley Nature Reserve in Bournemouth with a different theme each time.
+If you’re feeling creative, come along to our clay craft sessions at Kingfisher Barn Visitor Centre on the Stour Valley Nature Reserve in Bournemouth with different themes to celebrate the new life of the season.

 And our GreenFingers gardening groups will be busy as ever, taking care of local parks and community food growing spaces.